sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

           - name: MCTS Extensions
     - name: How can we scale MCTS?
       subsections:
+          - name: Leaf Parallelism
           - name: Root Parallelism
-          - name: Leaf Parallelism
           - name: Tree Parallelism
-    - name: Scalable Distributed MCTS
+    - name: Lock-free Distributed MCTS Approaches
-    - name: Watch the Unobserved in UCT (WU-MCTS)
+    - name: Distributing the tree
+    - name: How can we more evenly distribute?
+    - name: Virtual Loss
     - name: Conclusion

+## Distributing the tree

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.
-# If you use this post as a template, delete this styles block.
+# If you use this post as a template, delete this _styles block.
-styles: >
+_styles: >
     .fake-img {
       background: #bbb;
       border: 1px solid rgba(0, 0, 0, 0.1);